zumais1721/payment/README.md

 # payment
 We are developing a payment app for the bank
+Thank you augustine - Maclean Awuku-Darko Sem